 - She sends you long(ish) messages.
 If you sent her a four-sentence message and she replies with something the same length or longer, she’s usually pretty interested and open to meeting.

 - She’s giving you !!!’s and ;)’s.
-Emojis and lols are the online equivalent of laughter and enthusiasm, and you know what it means when a girl laughs at your jokes.
+Emoji and lols are the online equivalent of laughter, enthusiasm, and flirting, and you know what it means when a girl laughs at your jokes.
 She either wants to please you or thinks you’re funny.

 - She’s asking you questions.
 Curiosity is a good sign – she wants to know more about you.